USC / Marshall MBA Essay Tips 2023-2024

-The following essay topic analysis examines USC / Marshall School of Business (Marshall) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines USC / Marshall School of Business (Marshall) MBA admissions essays for the 2023-2024 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each prompt.

 What is your specific, immediate short-term career goal upon completion of your MBA?
-Please include an intended position, function, and industry in your response.
-(100 words)
+Please include an intended position, function, and industry in your response. (word limit: 100)

 This is a straightforward request for career plans following graduation from the Marshall MBA program.
 Candidates should lead with their short-term goal, given the explicit language of the prompt.
 In other words, where do you expect to be the day after graduation, professionally?
 One hundred words does not allow for much elaboration outside of one’s short-term plans, so it’s likely you will only have room to address each of the details requested.
 However, if you are able to address each detail effectively and happen to find yourself with extra room, you may try to dedicate a sentence or two to why an MBA is necessary and what your long-term goal is.
 Concisely defining your long-term goal would lend meaning to the short term, and identifying the skills you hope to gain from an MBA would show how you anticipate being prepared for the short term.

-While the admissions process can be taxing, avoid the temptation of simply copying and pasting another school’s essay for Option 3.
-You want to show the adcom that you are tailoring your application to their school.
-In light of this, consider the “Marshall difference” and the values that the school holds.
+You may consider reviewing the “Marshall difference” and the values that the school holds, in order to determine an anchor around which you can craft your letter.
 Sharing an anecdote about how you represent one of these values, e.g. transformational courage, collaborative ambition, impactful service or unwavering integrity, could show how you fit with the program.
 Alternatively, maybe you have a powerful community anecdote or exceptional professional achievement that you would like to share.
-If choosing this option, be sure to stay focused on your greatest strengths.

 Clear Admit Resources